Pseudo-Periodic Natural Higgs Inflation: Conclusions and Outlook

+Summing all the radiative corrections to the quartic Higgs potential (and of course having at disposal more experimental data) could shed light on this apparent contradiction and on the form of the effective action at the cosmological scale.
+However, we think that the top-down approach based on a guessed action at high-energies may give very useful informations to clarify the properties that the UV action should have in order to fulfill the requested requirements at all scales.
+This approach is opposite to the more standard one bottom-up, which starts from the low-energy properties and tries to obtain the action at high-energies, and it may give complementary information.
+This is one of the reasons for which we hope that the results presented in this paper may contribute to the discussion on the validity of specific inflationary models.

+In conclusion, we found a class of MNI models which show UV insensitivity and can act as viable candidates for an inflaton mechanism, via integration of the high-energy modes.
+While it will be impossible, from low-energy experiments alone, to determine which is the correct one, one could confirm that only rather moderate extensions of the Standard Model (in this case, the addition of periodic terms) would be required for a consistent extrapolation to very high energy scales, the latter being of cosmological relevance.

-{\it Acknowledgements.---} This work was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
-Useful discussions with F. Bianchini, G. Gori, Z. Trocsanyi and G. Somogyi are gratefully acknowledged.
+{\it Acknowledgements.---} This work was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the \'UNKP-17-3 New National Excellence Program of the Ministry of Human Capacities.
+Useful discussions with F. Bianchini, G. Gori, J. Rubio, Z. Trocsanyi and G. Somogyi are gratefully acknowledged.
+Support from the National Science Foundation (Grant PHY--1710856) also is being acknowledged.
+Financial support by the CNR/MTA Italy--Hungary 2019--2021 Joint Project "Strongly interacting systems in confined geometries" is gratefully acknowledged.